arjun-menon/Distributed-Graph-Algorithms/ReadMe.rst

 Distributed Graph Algorithms in DistAlgo
 ========================================

-This repository contains the implementations of a some *distributed* graph algorithms as well as two token-based mutex algorithms in *DistAlgo*.
+This repository contains the implementations of some *distributed* graph algorithms as well as two token-based mutex algorithms in *DistAlgo*.
 DistAlgo is a superset of Python that adds special constructs to Python for specifying distributed algorithms in a high-level and succint manner.
 DistAlgo programs get compiled to portable Python 3 code.
 DistAlgo was developed at the `Department of Computer Science <http://www.cs.sunysb.edu/>`_ in Stony Brook University.
 It is used in the instruction of some graduate courses such as `CSE 535 Asynchronous Systems <http://www.cs.stonybrook.edu/~liu/cse535/>`_ by `Annie Liu <http://www.cs.sunysb.edu/~liu/>`_ and `CSE 594 Distributed Systems <http://www.cs.sunysb.edu/~stoller/cse594/>`_ by `Scott Stoller <http://www.cs.sunysb.edu/~stoller/>`_.

 The Distributed Graph Algorithms
 --------------------------------